Olamideawolola/Data_Analyis_with_SQl/README.md

   ### Total number of car available in 2023

   ![](Cars_available%20in%202023.JPG)

+  In 2023, the dataset indicates a limited variety with a total of 6 car models.
+This prompts exploration into market dynamics, consumer preferences, and potential industry shifts for strategic decision-making.

   ### Total number of car available in 2020,2021,2022

   ![](Car_availability%20_2020_2021_2022.JPG)

+2020 boasts a diverse car market with 74 models, while 2021 and 2022 show stability with 7 models each.
+Analyze shifts for strategic planning

   ### Total numbers of cars in all the years

   ![](total_number_peryear.JPG)

+  - Recent years exhibit fewer car releases, indicating potential market shifts.
+  - A spike in 2020 could be attributed to new model launches

   ### Diesel cars available in 2020

   ![](Diesel_car_2020.JPG)

+  In 2020, 20 diesel cars are available. which suggests a notable presence of diesel models, potentially reflecting continued demand or specific market preferences for fuel-efficient options in that year."

   ### Petrol car available in 2020

   ![](Petrol_2020.JPG)

+  In 2020, the presence of 51 petrol cars indicates a significant market demand for petrol-powered vehicles

   ### Total numbers of all the fuel cars

   ![](Total_fuel_car.JPG)

+  The analysis reveals fluctuations in fuel type availability across years.
+The peak diversity in 2017 suggests a dynamic market, guiding strategic decisions for inventory management and market responsiveness to evolving consumer preferences."

+ ## Conclusions And Recommendations

+ ### Conclusions:

+ The dataset reflects dynamic car market trends, with varying model availability and fuel type preferences over the years.

+### Recommendations:

+Analyze recent trends for strategic inventory planning.
+Consider market demands for fuel-efficient options.
+Leverage insights to tailor marketing strategies and optimize stock.